NixOS/rfcs/rfcs/0017-intensional-store.md

 Note that to ensure atomicity, `.stage` needs to be on the same filesystem as the Store.

-Note that when two writers are trying to install the same path, one of them might get an error, but the end result will be the same.
-(As long as the `$cas` is self-valid)
+Note that when two writers are trying to install the same path, one of them might get an error, but the end result will be the same (as long as the `$cas` is self-valid).
+So multiple writers can also be on separate hosts, in a trusted setting.

 ### Verification